 Our purpose: Working towards a world where organizations are managed with collaborative science.
 Fostering creative, innovative and enjoyable workplaces.

-We have adapted Lean for office, service and government.
+We have adapted Lean for office and service.
 We participated in a Japan Lean Study Tour, including a visit at Toyota Lexus, to deepen our understanding of Lean based on the Toyota Production System (TPS).
-We developed a Lean as science curriculum that applies to office and service workplaces.
-We co-authored Lean: Manage work as a flow system 2nd edition.
-We co-authored the paper “Lean: it’s not rocket science, it’s work science” that illustrates how Lean is collaborative science, based on flow, which integrates flow at the process/organizational level and at team and individual levels.
-Nos services sont également offerts en français.
+We developed a Lean as science curriculum based on improving flow efficiency.
+We co-authored Lean: Manage work as a flow system, 3rd edition.
+View the Book Trailer.
+We co-authored the paper “Lean: it’s not rocket science, it’s work science“.
+Subscribe to our YouTube Channel.
+Follow Alpen Path Solutions on LinkedIn.

-We are socially responsible and practice it every day:
+We live our purpose and are socially responsible.
+We practice it every day:

-- we maintain low prices that ensure value for clients (and for the ultimate clients of government, taxpayers)
+- we maintain low prices that ensure value for customers

 - we develop Lean capacity in organizations and instill a scientific culture of self-improvement

 - we help build a Lean Community of Practice

 - we foster continuous improvement and Lean networking and sponsor Lean Professional Development Days